kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 However, PLS is most commonly used for prediction.
 And this is also a good way to introduce PLS.
 In (chemical) engineering processes we use it to develop software sensors (also known as inferential sensors) that predict time-consuming lab measurement in real-time, using the on-line data from our processes.
 In laboratories we use spectral data (e.g. NIR spectra) to predict the composition of a liquid; this is known as the calibration problem; once calibrated with samples of known composition we can predict the composition of future samples.

-So for predictive uses, a PLS model is very similar to :ref:`principal component regression <LVM-PCR>` (PCR) models.
+So for predictive uses, a PLS model is very similar to :ref:`principal component regression <LVM_PCR>` (PCR) models.
 And PCR models were a big improvement over using multiple linear regression (MLR).
 In brief, PCR was shown to have these advantages:

 * It handles the correlation among variables in |X| by building a PCA model first, then using those orthogonal scores, |T|, instead of |X| in an ordinary multiple linear regression.
 This prevents us from having to resort to variable selection.
 * It extracts these scores |T| even if there are missing values in |X|.